WebOrigami/docs/content/builtins/tree/keys.md

 supertitle: "Tree."
 ---

-Returns an array of the top-level keys in the indicated map.
+Returns an array of the top-level keys in the indicated [map-like](/async-tree/maplike.html) object.

 ```console
 $ cat letters.yaml